-During the year, we organise also other events, such as afterworks, concerts, conferences and one general assembly.
+During the year, we organise also other events, such as afterworks, concerts, study trips, and one general assembly.

 On Wednesday 14 June, more than 150 MEPs and diplomats of Strasbourg gathered at the stop “European Parliament” to take the new tram, which, for the occasion, was painted with the colours of the European flag.
 During the journey, a guide explained to the participants how the new line was conceived and mentioned the latest developing plans of the City of Strasbourg.